peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

     public static int CodePointAt(String str, int index)

-Gets the Unicode code point at the given index of the string.
+Gets the Unicode code point at the specified index of the string.

 **Parameters:**